aldryn/aldryn-boilerplate-bootstrap3/docs/css/guidelines.rst

 -------

 With great power comes great responsibility (just wanted to throw that in here).
-When writing in **sass** or **less** we sometimes forget performance over lazyness.
-While nesting is very powerfull, we should avoid unnecessary levels or blocks that can be achieved simpler.
+When writing in **sass** or **less** we sometimes forget performance over laziness.
+While nesting is very powerful, we should avoid unnecessary levels or blocks that can be achieved simpler.
 A good example is the following code:

 .. code-block:: css